 For more about how the downgrade process works, take a look at our walkthrough.

-If your iPhone is struggling on iOS 16.5 or an older version of iOS, help is on the way.
+If your iPhone is struggling on iOS 16.7 or an older version of iOS, you’re on your own for the time being.

 Apple's iOS 16.4 update had a substantial number of patches on board.
 You can read about them in detail over on Apple's security site.